جامعة النجاح الوطنية

 • 11211331

-The student presents a theoretical research paper on the topic of the graduation project chosen in collaboration with the supervising teacher.
-The project will focus on a subject that aims to apply the research skills learned previously.
+The student presents a theoretical research paper on the topic of the graduation project chosen in collaboration with the supervising teacher. the project will focus on a subject that aims to apply the research skills learned previously.

 2

-Through this course, the student undergoes practical training (after the third year, having successfully completed 90 credit hours) to engage in the practical experience of the courses studied in college.
-This training takes place in official and private companies that operate in the field of graphic design, requiring at least 320 training hours during the summer semester or within a regular semester.
-The total credit hours the student registers should not exceed 11 hours, including the practical training supervised by a faculty member from the department.
-The expected outcomes include the ability to apply the concepts learned in real-world settings, familiarization with the materials available in the local market and how to adapt them to serve graphic design, as well as understanding the fundamentals of working in these companies in terms of client interaction and fostering team spirit in collaborative work.
+Through this course, the student undergoes practical training (after the third year, having successfully completed 90 credit hours) to engage in the practical experience of the courses studied in college. this training takes place in official and private companies that operate in the field of graphic design, requiring at least 320 training hours during the summer semester or within a regular semester. the total credit hours the student registers should not exceed 11 hours, including the practical training supervised by a faculty member from the department.the expected outcomes include the ability to apply the concepts learned in real-world settings, familiarization with the materials available in the local market and how to adapt them to serve graphic design, as well as understanding the fundamentals of working in these companies in terms of client interaction and fostering team spirit in collaborative work.

 3